iturdikulov/notes/keyboard_shortcut.md

 # Keyboard shortcut

+TODO: require to rewrite, put links into related notes!

-> In [[computing]], a keyboard shortcut also known as hotkey is a
-> series of one or several keys to quickly invoke a software program or perform
+> In [[computing]], a keyboard shortcut also known as hotkey is a series of one or several keys to quickly invoke a software program or perform a pre-programmed action.
-> a preprogrammed action.
 >
-> This action may be part of the standard functionality
-> of the operating system or application program, or it may have been written by
-> the user in a scripting language.
+> This action maybe part of the standard functionality of the operating system or application program, or it may have been written by the user in a scripting language.
 >
-> Some integrated keyboards also include pointing devices; the definition of
-> exactly what counts as a "key" sometimes differs.\
+> Some integrated keyboards also include pointing devices; the definition of exactly what counts as a "key" sometimes differs.\
 > — <cite>[Wikipedia](https://en.wikipedia.org/wiki/Keyboard_shortcut)</cite>

 [[touch_typing|Touch typing]] and [[computer_keyboard]] shortcuts are main driver of mouseless workflow.
 In this note I describe the most used shortcuts in my workflow, each section except "Universal" is linked to a more detailed note.

 Sometimes you need to create and use non-standard shortcuts, and this [Keyboard Heatmap](https://www.patrick-wied.at/projects/heatmap-keyboard/) tool can find most used keys, you can type most comfort keys for you, analyze heatmap and decide which keys you want to use.

 In this file I place **basic** keybindings list for each my most used program, with link to detailed keybindings in separate note.

 ## Universal